 High tea for Mother’s Day is an excellent idea.
 There are so many high tea venues to choose from, so we have done the hard work and put together a list based on our favourites.

 If you’re a fan of traditional scones and something a bit fancy why not try the Sofitel in Brisbane?
 For something a bit fun, with a view to die for, afternoon tea on the Kookaburra Brisbane will make your mum’s day.
 Or for the warmth and comfort you only get from your grandmother’s cooking, head to Room with Roses in the iconic Brisbane Arcade.

 The High Tea Society contributors have the task of tasting a lot of high tea’s each year (it’s a hard job, we know), so we have a pretty good idea of where to go.
 We asked our Brisbane contributor Vanessa Chircop about her favourite experiences.

 What are your favourite high tea experiences and why?

 There are so many to choose from but the ones that stand out for me are Room with Roses and high tea at Bacchus and the Sofitel.
-Room with Roses is just such a gorgeous venue; The atmosphere literally gives you the feeling of a warm hug.
+Room with Roses is just such a gorgeous venue; the atmosphere literally gives you the feeling of a warm hug.
 I’ve actually taken my mother here and she just loved it.
-The historic building is beautiful and the food is just so comforting paying homage to the famous recipes of the Country Women’s Association.
-The phrase ‘cooked with love’ was coined for the type of food served at establishment.
+The historic building is beautiful, and the food is just so comforting, paying homage to the famous recipes of the Country Women’s Association.
+The phrase ‘cooked with love’ was coined for the type of food served at this establishment.

 I also love high tea at Bacchus and Sofitel, if you’re looking for something a little bit more up market and fancy with proper French pastries and elegant fine china this is the place to go.